 The rock is varied and colorful, with an abundance of interesting features and holds, ranging from sinker pockets to rounded tufas and incut fins.
 If you're seeking a project a bit out of the way or somewhere else to warm-up, then this is the place!
 Must-do's include: Choss Temple Pilots (11b), Love and Rockets (12b), Der Stihl (13b), Gropius (13d) and Tomfoolery (14b).

 The Bauhaus Wall is about mid-way between the Wasteland and the Ruckman Cave, if this makes any sense.
 It is the first huge crag on your left past the Skull Cave, and is just up-canyon from an impressive water-spout/ice-cave feature with a huge dead log leaning against it.
 There is a pull-out on the right with a Porta-potty just past a talus slide, or you can park on the left at a picnic area (best not to park here on weekends as people actually use it).
 Cross the bridge, walk upstream about a minute then duck left on a climber's trail through the thick foliage (nettles).
 The first route you see is Roadside Prophet (13d), which climbs out the pocketed wave/cave overhead.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Bauhaus Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Bauhaus Wall:

 Featured Route For Bauhaus Wall